 Meaning of the Flag

-The four eagle feathers represent the cardinal points of the land, the number four being sacred to the Tribe and is found in many of our ceremonies and practices.
+The four eagle feathers represent the cardinal points of the land.
+The number four is sacred to the Tribe and is found in many of our ceremonies and practices.
 The Quapaw People hold the eagle in high esteem because it flies the highest in the sky, which puts him closest to the Creator.
-The Tribe believes the eagle talks with God, and the eagle feather is used in many ceremonies of the Tribe.
+The Tribe believes the eagle talks with God, and eagle feathers are used in many of our ceremonies.

-The word “O-Gah-Pah” represents how the Quapaw People say “Quapaw” in the Quapaw language, with the translation being “Downstream People.”
+The word “O-Gah-Pah” represents how the Quapaw People say “Quapaw” in the Quapaw language, and can be translated to mean “Downstream People.”